udatetime a fast RFC3339 compliant date-time Python library

 return (datetime_now_to_string, udatetime_now_to_string)

-If you like you can run the benchmark yourself by running the bench.py
+If you like you can run the benchmark yourself by running the bench.py script

 from the repository.